-Genotyping is often used to detect known variations in specific genes, or identify new ones that may be associated with a specific phenotype.
+Genotyping looks at the genetic information of a sample and allows researchers to make correlations with an observable phenotype.
+It is often used to detect known variations in specific genes, or identify new ones that may be associated with a specific phenotype.
 While this can include copy number variations and insertions and deletions (indels), most of the time, single base pair changes, referred to as single nucleotide polymorphisms (SNPs), are of primary interest.

 These single changes can result in changes in gene expression or function.
 While this sounds like a mutation, SNPs are present in at least 1% of the population.
 So instead of it being a mutation causing a disease, it is a genetic variant that either causes disease or increases the risk of disease in some way².